turnkeylinux-apps/wordpress/README.rst

      links.
    - `Contact From 7`_: Customizable contact forms supporting AJAX, CAPTCHA and Akismet integration.
+   - `WP-Update-Notifier`_: Sends email to notify you if there are any updates for your WordPress site.
+Can notify about core, plugin and theme updates.

 - SSL support out of the box.
 - `PHPMyAdmin`_ administration frontend for MySQL (listening on port